-Carbon dioxide replaces petroleum in plastics and synthetics
+Carbon dioxide partly replaces petroleum in plastics and synthetics

 CO₂ as a new raw material – becoming a jack of all trades

-Carbon dioxide shows an unfamiliar side: One of the most prevalent and environmentally dangerous greenhouse gasses, CO₂ is being transformed into a sustainable new raw material.
-As a result, this gas is can now be found in mattresses and sports floors.
-In the future, carbon dioxide is also expected to be used in cars.
-And even clothing and building insulation made with CO₂ technology are no longer a pipe dream!
-Bound in plastic or synthetic materials, carbon dioxide will find its way into many products used in our daily lives.
+Carbon dioxide shows an unfamiliar side: The gas, which is known as being problematic for the climate, can now be reused as a valuable material source in plastic production.
+For example, for more sustainable production of mattresses and sports floors.
+The novel CO₂ technology is also used in the automotive industry.
+And even clothing and building insulation could be manufactured this way in the future.
+Securely bound in plastic or synthetic materials, carbon dioxide will find its way into many products used in our daily lives.

 This groundbreaking use of CO₂ is the result of the award-winning process we have developed with our partner RWTH Aachen.
-More than just technical innovation in plastics and synthetic production, this process conserves fossil fuels and reduces the amount of carbon dioxide in the air.
-It’s an innovative contribution to resource conservation and also to the circular economy, since the carbon from CO₂ is essentially being recycled.
+It is more than just technical innovation in plastics and synthetic production: This process conserves fossil fuels, such as crude oil, and reduces the amount of atmospheric carbon dioxide because the carbon from CO₂ is essentially being recycled.
+It’s an innovative contribution to resource conservation.
+And it also promotes the circular economy, which we are committed to as part of our Group-wide strategy.